davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 ### Word size

-The _word size_ is the size, in digits, of the numbers that the processor's arithmetic circuits can handle.
-These are binary digits, because in practice the numbers are being represented by the presence (1) or absence (0) of charge.
+The _word size_ is the size, in binary digits, of the numbers that the processor's arithmetic circuits can handle.
+These are binary digits, called _bits_, because in practice the numbers are being represented by the presence (1) or absence (0) of charge.

 This is a critical limit because those numbers effectively limit the size of of the memory the processor can efficiently access.